iamfriedrich/Database/README.md

 # Database
-This is a website for designed for a fictional company.
+This is a website designed for a fictional company using HTML, PHP and MySQL.
+It has the functions of adding a new employee or deleting an old employee to the system and updating some information of employees.
+It also has the function of displaying some sepcific information for some employees, for example, the employees who are going to celebrate their birthdays this month.
+I hope you like this program, and I'll be grateful if you'd like to follow me on GitHub, thanks so much.